Using The BPI Mark

 Using the BPI Mark

-The on-product portion of this requirement is particularly important for differentiating compostable products from their non-compostable counterparts and is the visual cue that consumers and end-users use when determining whether or not to put an item into an organics/compost bin.
+The on-product portion of this requirement is particularly important to differentiate compostable products from their non-compostable counterparts and is the visual cue that consumers and end-users will use when determining whether or not to put an item into an organics/compost bin.
 Composters will use this same information to determine whether or not an item that they receive at their facility represents a contaminant to their operation.
+Without consistent labeling and identification efforts at the on-product level, it is nearly impossible for compostable products and packaging to be diverted from landfills and receive their appropriate end-of-life.

 Improper Use of the Mark

-Consumers, End-Users, Composters and others use the BPI Certification Mark to determine whether finished items are compostable.
+Consumers, End-Users, Composters, and others use the BPI Certification Mark to determine whether finished items are compostable.
 Using it properly is essential to helping mitigate contamination from non-compostable products in organics streams.
 The following are examples of improper use of the BPI Certification Mark: